pohlm01/master-thesis/4_comparison.typ

 //       - Each signed validity window is about $7,856 "bytes" + 336 dot 32 "bytes" = 18,608 "bytes"$
 //       - Times the number of CAs: $150 dot 18,608 = 2,791,200 => 2.7 "MB"$
 //     - Daily update without the signatures:
-== Common File Structure
+== Common File Structure <sec:file_structure>
 Besides small update sizes, it is desirable to store @mtc related data on a common place on an @os.
-Having a common place for certificates on a single machine has the multiple advantages.
+Having a common place for certificates on a single machine has multiple advantages.
 Firstly, it reduces the number of updates required in the @mtc architecture.
-Instead of every application pulling their own updates, the @os can take care of it for various applications depending on up-to-date tree heads.
+Instead of every application pulling its updates, the @os can take care of it for various applications that depend on up-to-date tree heads.
 Furthermore, applications do not have to implement the update logic themselves.
 This does save development resources and reduces the attack surface as there exist fewer different implementations.

-Nowadays, Linux based operating systems such as Debian, RHEL, or Android store certificates on a well known location for other programs to access it @go_root_store.
+Nowadays, Linux based operating systems such as Debian, RHEL, or Android store certificates on a well-known location for other programs to access it @go_root_store.
 // Debian, as an example, provides the trusted root certificates as a normal system package, which can be updated with the built-in package manager @debian_ca_certificates.
 We use the X.509 file structure of Debian as an inspiration to propose a common file structure.
 @fig:mtc_client_file_tree shows the file structure we propose for a @rp.